llamaxyz/llama-forge-template/README.md

 ### Deploy and Verify

-- `Mainnet`: When you're ready to deploy and verify, run `./scripts/deploy_verify_mainnet.sh` and follow the prompts.
-- `Testnet`: When you're ready to deploy and verify, run `./scripts/deploy_verify_testnet.sh` and follow the prompts.
+- `make deploy-contract` - deploy and verify contract on mainnet

 To confirm the deploy was successful, re-run your test suite but use the newly created contract address.